kriptoe/Simple-NFT-with-front-end/README.md

 You can mint an NFT using 0.01 Goerli Test Eth on the Goerli Test Netwrok.

+Once you've minted an NFT you should be able to view it in your profile on Opensea (https://testnets.opensea.io/)

 This is a simple profile pic NFT contract and front end minting web interface.

 Pictures and JSON metadata where created using Hashlips generative art engine.